earthlab/earthlab.github.io/_posts/python/2016-08-04-convert-modis-tile-to-lat-lon.md

 import numpy as np
 ```

-Modis provides a text file containing the range of latitude and longitude coordinates for each tile.
+MODIS provides a text file containing the range of latitude and longitude coordinates for each tile.
 We will load this data into a numpy two dimensional array.
 Next, we will define the coordinates of the point we would like to convert.

 ```python